Cysharp/MagicOnion/README.md

 MagicOnion supports API services and real-time communication, making it suitable for various use cases.
 You can use either of these features separately, but configurations that combine both are also supported.

+More information about MagicOnion can be found in the [MagicOnion documentation](https://cysharp.github.io/MagicOnion/).

 ## Supported Platforms

 MagicOnion is designed to run on various .NET platforms.
 The requirements for the server and client are as follows.